Northampton Tutors from Smith College

 Smart, compassionate tutoring from Smith College students and graduates

 Our Northampton tutors are drawn from the exceptional student body at Smith College, one of the most distinguished women’s colleges in the world.
-Each Smith College tutor combines intellectual rigor with empathy and communication skills, helping students excel in math, science, writing, standardized tests, and even Japanese.
+Each Smith College tutor combines intellectual rigor with empathy and communication skills, helping students excel in math, science, writing, standardized tests, and French, Spanish, even Japanese, and arts like drawing, painting, and voice (classical and opera).
 Based in the heart of Northampton, Massachusetts, our tutors provide expert academic support to students across the Pioneer Valley, serving students in Hadley, Amherst, and beyond.

 You can meet some of these exceptional tutors below.
 Also see our tutors in Northampton's neighboring towns of Amherst (home to Amherst College) and South Hadley (Mount Holyoke College).
 This is not the full list of tutors from this college town, and if you need a tutor who teaches specific subjects not offered by any of our current tutors at that college, whether listed here or not, then we will work to find a new tutor for you at the college, using our extensive tutor network and contacts.